Mitchell Mill Road Widening Project

 - Kimley-Horn and Associates, Inc. (Design Consultant)

 The project will widen Mitchell Mill Road between Louisburg Road and Forestville Road to a four-lane median-divided curb and gutter section with sidewalks, striped bike lanes and streetlights on both sides.
-Also included in this project are turn-lane improvements and culvert replacement at the intersection of Mitchell Mill Road and Forestville Road, a directional crossover at Neuse Crossing Drive and Longdale Drive, full access movements at Single Leaf Lane and new water main installation to connect existing sections currently installed along the corridor.
+Also included in this project are turn-lane improvements and culvert replacement at the intersection of Mitchell Mill Road and Forestville Road, a directional crossover at Neuse Crossing Drive and Longdale Drive, full access movements at Single Leaf Lane and Calibur Woods Drive and new water main installation to connect existing sections currently installed along the corridor.

 |September 23, 2010||Corridor Public Meeting|